-The following table shows the actual operating expenses for the Fund for 2020/21 compared to 2019/20.
-Management fees overall have reduced due to lower performance fees in Private Markets, and as a result of the restructure of fee arrangements with two core managers.
-Other significant changes were due to agreed additional project work in relation to the impact of the McCloud judgement and Private Markets.
+The following table shows the actual operating expenses for the Fund for 2021/22 compared to 2020/21.
+Management fees overall have increased primarily due to the increase in the underlying assets and performance fees from Private Market investments.
+Other significant changes were due to agreed additional project work in relation to Private Markets.